• Home

 These photos of the house in more modern times show high quality woodwork, such as this mantel, throughout the house.
 We also see shiplap and robust newel posts in these photos.

 The search for information about the house and the Henry Jones family led to the discovery of a piece of furniture in the Tryon Palace collection that was auctioned by a Jones descendant around 2010.
 This impressive walnut china press with yellow pine secondary wood and original glass is a lovely example of eastern North Carolina furniture and points to the wealth and social status of the residents of the Nancy Jones house.
 It dates to the late 1700s, so it could have been owned by either Nathaniel Jones, Sr OR Henry Jones his son, or both, with the furniture being passed down in the family.
 Henry was born in 1766, and being around 30 years old at the time of the making of the piece, it is possible that he could have been the purchaser, although he was still a single man at the time.
 His father, Nathaniel, Senior, could also have made the purchase.
-What we do know is that it descended through and stayed in the Jones family until it sold for $24,000 in 1982 to Tryon Palace, who supplied the Friends of the Page Walker Hotel with research information and this photograph.
+What we do know is that it descended through and stayed in the Jones family until it sold in 1982 to Tryon Palace, who supplied the Friends of the Page Walker Hotel with research information and this photograph.
 Just think about all the people who traveled along the stage road and stopped at the house, including a US President, governors and other dignitaries, as well as “ordinary” folk and visiting family members.
 They probably saw this very piece of furniture filled with china.
 If only the walls, and the furniture, could talk!

 So we know something about the house itself and the land that it stood on.
 Let’s talk people!